Lindenwood University: Athletics

 Prior joining to NCAA Division II, Lindenwood was previously a member of the National Association of Intercollegiate Athletics (NAIA) and competed within the Heart of America Conference (HAAC) as its primary conference from 1996–97 to 2010–11, in addition to other athletic organizations for sports not sponsored by the HAAC; as well as in the American Midwest Conference from 1993–94 to 1995–96.
 During the university's time in the NAIA it had a total of 46 varsity sports teams making LU one of the largest athletic departments in the United States.
 Lindenwood University competed in NAIA athletics for nearly 40 years before beginning the transition process for NCAA D-II membership.
 On July 12, 2010, Lindenwood was accepted into NCAA Division II and was approved as a member of the MIAA on September 24, 2010, with the affiliation taking place in 2012–2013 academic year.
 LU plans included the 21 sports that then competed in the NAIA to move to NCAA Division II along with non-NAIA sports field hockey, men's lacrosse, and women's lacrosse.
 Women's ice hockey and men's volleyball would compete in NCAA Division I, and all other sports would remain in their non-NCAA and non-NAIA sport organizations.
 Lindenwood officially concluded its NAIA and HAAC membership at the conclusion of the 2010–11 academic year.
 During the university's 15 seasons as a member of the HAAC the Lions set a conference record, winning 128 HAAC titles.
 Lindenwood averaged 8.5 conference titles a year and won at least one conference championship in sport sponsored by the conference.

 In 2018, the Lindenwood women's bowling team won the national USBC Intercolligiate Team Championships held in Lincoln, Nebraska, defeating defending champion McKendree University in the final round.

-Lindenwood has won many national championships in skeet, trap, and clay shooting.
+Lindenwood has won national championships in skeet, trap, and clay shooting.

 Lindenwood Athletics has been honoring previous student-athletes or contributors of the athletic department since 2007 with the Lindenwood Sports Hall of Fame.

+In 2023, the university discontinued 10 athletic teams.